 Healthcare XR development

 Healthcare XR work sits between clinical practice, product design and software delivery.
 The brief may be a clinical training simulation, a rehabilitation product, a digital health R&D prototype or a mixed reality workflow for practical skills.
-In each case, the work needs to respect the setting, the user, the evidence stage and the claims the product can responsibly make.
+In each case, the work needs to respect the setting, the user, the evidence requirements and the route the product may need to take.

 Nudge Reality helps teams define and build immersive healthcare software with that context in view.
-We are useful when the project needs more than a visual demonstrator: clear task design, credible interaction, careful language, stakeholder testing and a route towards a usable product.
+We are useful when the project needs clear task design, clinical workflow understanding, stakeholder testing, documentation inputs and a route towards a usable product.

 Who this is for